Xyber 9: New Dawn

 Saban's Xyber 9: New Dawn is an American animated television series produced by Bokabi and Saban Entertainment.
 It originally debuted on the Fox Kids network on September 25, 1999.
 Only 10 episodes aired before it was cancelled on December 4, 1999.
 Soon after, it was aired in its entirety on Irish television network RTÉ Two from 2 July to August 2001.
 Six years later, it appeared on Toon Disney as part of the channel's Jetix line up.
 In addition to re-airing the first 10 episodes, the remaining 12 episodes aired from February 24, 2007, through April 8, 2007, although these episodes were made in 2000.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.

 Synopsis

 Jack, a precocious, blonde fifteen-year-old who is an orphan, is given the title of the Chosen One.
-The people of Terrana, a futuristic realm that is amidst a war, relies upon him as the last hope to save their civilization.
+The people of Terrana, a futuristic realm that is amidst a war, rely upon him as the last hope to save their civilization.
 If Jack can achieve the Herculean task of destroying Machestro, the evil ruler of the underworld, he will be named king.

 Jack's greatest weapon against Machestro is the sophisticated computer Xyber 9 that is in the form of a staff.
 With Xyber 9's power, Jack journeys through Machestro's underworld and to other futuristic lands, fighting intergalactic evil with an ever-increasing band of allies.
 In order to enfeeble the Chosen One, Machestro tries desperately to snare Xyber 9 for without the powerful computer, Jack would be defenseless.
 And with it, Machestro could spread his disease of evil throughout Terrana and beyond, conquering other worlds and ruling in his tyranny.
 He even does his plots with the aid of King Renard.

 At the end of the original run, Jack finds the protected valley, a location left by Terrana's advanced ancestors and a protected valley with genetically-altered crops that could grow in two days time, and need very little water and nutrients, which Jack shows to the people to help return Terrana back into its previous state.
 It is also revealed that Machestro rules over the Machina by giving them hope that they will be able to reclaim the surface by turning it dark.
 This is because the Machina have a virus that causes them to be in great pain when traveling into the sunlight believing it will kill them due to a curse.
 Ikira, a former Machina learned that even though the sunlight causes great pain, it is the cure to the infection after which they would be able to walk on the surface.
 Machestro knows this, but does not let the Machina know out of fear of them removing him as leader.